 Why Coat Tablets?

-From that earlier times, the coating is frequently used in dosage forms that are already completely prepared.
+From those earlier times, the coating is frequently used in dosage forms that are already completely prepared.
 That means an extensive range of oral solid dosage forms is coated.

-Read more - Solid oral dosage Forms (Tablet or Capsules)
+Read more - Solid oral dosage Forms (tablets or Capsules)

 1) To improve the stability of the drugs.
-The coating protects the drug from the environment like light, air, moisture, etc.
+The coating protects the drug from the environment, such as light, air, moisture, etc.

-2) There are many uncoated drugs that are very bitter in taste.
-So, after coating the unpleasant taste and odor can be masked.
+2) Many uncoated drugs are very bitter in taste.
+So, after coating, the unpleasant taste and odor can be masked.

-3) After coating tablet becomes easier for the patients to swallow it.
+3) After coating tablet becomes easier for the patients to swallow.

-4) The coating improves the product identity for both that is for workers as well as for patients.
+4) The coating improves the product identity for both that is for workers and patients.

 5) In high-speed packaging lines, the coating makes handling easy.
 The coating also minimizes the cross-contamination that occurs due to the elimination of dust.